Frequently Asked Questions

 - In summer we often see Harbor Porpoises.

-- Sea Otter sightings are becoming more common and at times we see them almost daily.
+- Sea Otter sightings are becoming more common and in 2017 we saw them almost daily.

 - Bald Eagles are abundant for most of the season, though we see fewer in the fall.

 - We always see a variety of Sea birds (spring is best as that is when we see migratory species)